cymo-tgillet/EntityRatingBundle/README.md

 }
 ```

-3. Defining a new manager service to use in your controller
+3. Define a new manager service to use in your controller
 ```yaml
 acme.entity_rating.manager:
     class: Acme\AppBundle\Manager\EntityRatingManager